openstate/openstate.github.io/twitter-politiek-lokaal/README.md

-## De grootste Twitter lijst met Twitter Accounts van (lokale) politieke partijen in Nederland
+## twitter-politiek-lokaal

+The almost complete ist of Twitter accounts of local sections of political parties in the Netherlands